-When dealing with a dog or a new puppy, it can be difficult to determine when is the best time of day to feed your dog.
+Do you have a new dog or puppy that you're trying to acclimate to your lifestyle?
+One of the most important parts of being a pet parent is deciding what to feed your dog, when to feed them, and how much food they need.
 Should you feed your dog once or twice a day?
 Should you always keep food in their bowl and allow your dog to graze?
 While there are no hard and fast rules, learn more about what’s generally recommended by veterinarians as to what time of day is best to feed your dog.

 When is the best time to feed a dog?

 The most common feeding frequency is feeding your dog twice a day, once in the morning and once in the evening.
 Dogs have a stomach structure that means they’ll get hungry between 8-10 hours after their last meal, so a breakfast/dinner schedule is better than breakfast/lunch or lunch/dinner or feeding them once a day.

 The morning/evening feeding schedule often aligns with most pet parent's schedules as well because it fits the normal work or school day for a household.
 You can feed your dog in the morning when you have breakfast and when you come home and have your own dinner.

 However, each dog is different and it can be difficult to establish routine eating behaviors and habits if your dog is a picky eater.
 It is important to establish a feeding routine for your dog to provide them the security and predictability of their mealtimes.
 Dogs of all ages do well with consistency, but it may be particularly important if your dog was rescued or has a past which may include food insecurity.

 Grazing is less predictable - for you & your dog